tim-tang/tim-tang.github.com/README.md

 ### TODO:

 - Migrate the jekyll blog to Octopress.. cause Jekyll can not use third-party plugin on git pages server.
-- Blog -> Vertx eclipse devlopment environment.
+- Blog -> --Vertx eclipse devlopment environment.--
-- Blog -> Grails Redis Atmosphere Pub/Sub Sample.
+- Blog -> --Grails Redis Atmosphere Pub/Sub Sample.--